 Everything we know about Grand Theft Auto 6

-With the confirmation of Red Dead Redemption 2 the chances of seeing a new Grand Theft Auto within the next few years have grown even slimmer.
+With Red Dead Redemption 2 launching later this year the chances of seeing a new Grand Theft Auto any time soon on are slim.
 Red Dead is launching this year, so there'll be a big wait until we see another Rockstar game.

 GTA 5 is currently the fastest selling title in videogame history, earning a staggering $1 billion in its first 24 hours of release.

 Related: Nintendo Switch review

 We know almost nothing about GTA 6, but according to Techradar, it’s already entered pre-production.

 We’re gathering together everything we know about GTA 6 here, so keep it bookmarked for all the news, rumours and trailers.

 GTA 6 Release Date – When is it coming out?

 We currently have no details on when GTA 6 will release, and with Red Dead Redemption 2 launching in 2017 it won't be for at least another year, most likely much longer.